witchi/gallery-remote/README.md

 Be kind to us and try to use the resources we make available before you fire off an email to us.

-The first thing you should do is to read the Gallery Frequently Asked Questions page, which is found [here](http://gallery.sourceforge.net/faq.php).
-If you can't find your answer there, send your help requests to the mailing lists.
+The first thing you should do is to read the **Gallery Frequently Asked Questions** page, which is found [here](http://gallery.sourceforge.net/faq.php).
+If you can't find your answer there, send your help requests to the **mailing lists**.
 The Gallery users mailing list is [here](http://lists.sourceforge.net/lists/listinfo/gallery-users).

 We respond to each and every request for help.
 There are very few